Lunch and Learn 2026

 We believe in the power of community to transform the lives of kids and their families in Northern California and beyond.

-Ambassadors members are offered a wide range of impactful events throughout the year, providing opportunities to volunteer at our hospital, learn from esteemed physician-scientists at Stanford, and raise funds for critical programs at our hospital.
+Ambassadors members are offered a wide range of impactful events throughout the year, including opportunities to volunteer at Packard Children’s, learn from esteemed physician-scientists at Stanford, and raise funds for critical programs at our hospital.

 Lunch and Learn